alex17-sys/stdlib-sniper/docs/data_structures/graphs/graph_degree.md

+---
+title: Graph Node Degree
+description: Zero-dependency Python snippets for calculating node degrees in graphs using the standard library.
+keywords: data-structures, degree, directed, edge-case, graph, in-degree, out-degree, sequence, undirected
+---

 # Graph Node Degree

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for calculating node degrees in graphs using the standard library.

 4 snippets available in this sub-category.